-Use the Definition tab to set properties for the publication:
+Use the Options tab to set option properties for the publication:

-- Move the switch next to All tables? to Yes to replicate all the tables of the database, including tables created in the future. - Move the switch next to Only table? to Yes to replicate only the listed tables excluding all its descendant tables. - Specify a table or list of tables separated by a comma in Tables field to replicate all the listed table. - Use the With section to determine which DML operations will be published by the new publication to the subscribers.
+• Use the With section to determine which DML operations will be published by the new publication to the subscribers.
 Move the switch next to INSERT, UPDATE, DELETE, or TRUNCATE to No if you do not want to replicate any of these DML operations from Publication to Subscription.
 By default, all the switches are set to Yes allowing all the DML operations.